rasbt/python-machine-learning-book-2nd-edition/README.md

 ## Table of Contents and Code Notebooks

-**Helpful installation and setup instructions can be found in the README.md file [code/](code/) subdirectory**
+**Helpful installation and setup instructions can be found in the [README.md file of Chapter 1](code/ch01/README.md)**

-Simply click on the `open dir` links next to the chapter headlines to navigate to the chapter subdirectories located in the [code/](code/) subdirectory.
+To access the code materials for a given chapter, simply click on the `open dir` links next to the chapter headlines to navigate to the chapter subdirectories located in the [code/](code/) subdirectory.
 You can also click on the `ipynb` links below to open and view the Jupyter notebook of each chapter directly on GitHub.

+In addition, the [code/](code/) subdirectories also contain .py script files, which were created from the Jupyter Notebooks.
+However, I highly recommend working with the Jupyter notebook if possible in your computing environment.
+Not only do the Jupyter notebooks contain the images and section headings for easier navigation, but they also allow for a stepwise execution of individual code snippets, which -- in my opinion -- provide a better learning experience.

 **Please note that these are just the code examples accompanying the book, which I uploaded for your convenience; be aware that these notebooks may not be useful without the formulae and descriptive text.**